Expanding Earth

 The expanding Earth or growing Earth was a hypothesis attempting to explain the position and relative movement of continents by increase in the volume of Earth.
-With the recognition of plate tectonics in 20th century, the idea has been abandoned and considered a pseudoscience.
+With the recognition of plate tectonics in the 20th century, the idea has been abandoned and considered a pseudoscience.

 Different forms of the hypothesis

 Expansion with constant mass

 In 1834, during the second voyage of HMS Beagle, Charles Darwin investigated stepped plains featuring raised beaches in Patagonia which indicated to him that a huge area of South America had been "uplifted to its present height by a succession of elevations which acted over the whole of this space with nearly an equal force".
 While his mentor Charles Lyell had suggested forces acting near the crust on smaller areas, Darwin hypothesized that uplift at this continental scale required "the gradual expansion of some central mass" [of the Earth] "acting by intervals on the outer crust" with the "elevations being concentric with form of globe (or certainly nearly so)".
 In 1835 he extended this concept to include the Andes Mountains as part of a curved enlargement of the Earth's crust due to "the action of one connected force".
 Not long afterwards, he abandoned this idea and proposed that as the mountains rose, the ocean floor subsided, explaining the formation of coral reefs.

 In 1889 and 1909 Roberto Mantovani published a hypothesis of Earth expansion and continental drift.
 He assumed that a closed continent covered the entire surface of a smaller Earth.
 Thermal expansion caused volcanic activity, which broke the land mass into smaller continents.
 These continents drifted away from each other because of further expansion at the rip-zones, where oceans currently lie.
 Although Alfred Wegener noticed some similarities to his own hypothesis of continental drift, he did not mention Earth expansion as the cause of drift in Mantovani's hypothesis.

 A compromise between Earth-expansion and Earth-contraction is the "theory of thermal cycles" by Irish physicist John Joly.
 He assumed that heat flow from radioactive decay inside Earth surpasses the cooling of Earth's exterior.
 Together with British geologist Arthur Holmes, Joly proposed a hypothesis in which Earth loses its heat by cyclic periods of expansion.
 By their hypothesis, expansion caused cracks and joints in Earth's interior that could fill with magma.
 This was succeeded by a cooling phase, where the magma would freeze and become solid rock again, causing Earth to shrink.